telerik/telerik-xamarin-forms-samples/TagIt/README.md

 ### UI for Xamarin controls installation

 The stunning and high-performant UI of the application is built using the UI for Xamarin controls provided by Telerik.
 Before building the application an installation of the controls is needed.
-In the [official documentation](https://docs.telerik.com/devtools/xamarin/installation-and-deployment/download-product-files) of Progress® Telerik® UI for Xamarin you can find a detailed information how to install the controls both on Windows or MacOS.
-Once the controls are installed the referenced by the solution binaries will automatically be resolved.
+In the [official documentation](https://docs.telerik.com/devtools/xamarin/installation-and-deployment/download-product-files) of Progress® Telerik® UI for Xamarin you can find a detailed information how to install the controls both on Windows and MacOS.
+After the installation is finished the referenced by the solution binaries will automatically be resolved.

-If you prefer to use nuget package instead of binary references Telerik provides a nuget server.
+If you prefer to use nuget packages instead of binary references Telerik provides a nuget server.
 The UI for Xamarin nuget package could be installed from it.
 [Here](https://docs.telerik.com/devtools/xamarin/installation-and-deployment/telerik-nuget-server) you can find detailed information about the Telerik nuget server and how you can setup it.
 Please, be aware that in order to use the nuget server a [registration](https://docs.telerik.com/devtools/xamarin/installation-and-deployment/download-product-files) is required.

 ### Microsoft Azure's Computer Vision